 Keep in mind that you might also benefit from joint travel insurance if you travel with your spouse or partner.

-What does travel insurance for older people cover?
+What does senior travel insurance cover?

 What your travel insurance covers depends on the insurer, but a typical policy will cover:

-- Loss, theft or damage to your luggage or personal belongings
+- Loss, theft or damage to your luggage or personal belongings.

-- Medical emergency treatment
+- Medical emergency treatment.

-- Loss, theft or damage to your medication or medical equipment
+- Loss, theft or damage to your medication or medical equipment.

-- Mobility aid cover
+- Mobility aid cover.